Can Anxiety Kill You?

 Interestingly, the statistic drops to only 3% of people who experience a panic attack a year in European countries.
 We do not have clear answers as to why reported levels of anxiety are much higher in Americans compared to Europeans, but it would seem there are things about American society that put us at greater risk for panic attacks.

 Just because you can't die from a panic attack does not mean they are to be taken lightly.
-Fear of having a heart attack, chest pain, dizziness, sweating, hyperventilation, and trouble breathing are all common physical symptoms of anxiety attacks, which can persist for over an hour.
-Individuals experiencing panic attacks can report extreme levels of psychological distress, and some people even go to the hospital in response.
+Intense chest pain, dizziness, excessive sweating, hyperventilation, and trouble breathing are all common physical symptoms of anxiety attacks, and they can persist for over an hour.
+Individuals experiencing panic attacks can report extreme levels of psychological distress, and some people even go to the hospital, fearing they may be losing control or having a heart attack.
 While medication and other symptomatic treatments are effective in the short term, talk therapy can address the root causes of chronic anxiety and panic attacks and can make them more preventable for you.

 How can symptoms of anxiety hurt me?